The Best EuroCave Wine Coolers of 2019

 2. Artevino Double Unit by EuroCave

-Like Artevino II, the Double unit has a single temperature zone with a temperature range between 48°F and 59°F. Cooled by an electromechanical motor, the cabinet is quiet and virtually vibration-free.
+Like the Artevino II, the double unit has a single temperature zone with a temperature range between 48°F and 59°F. Cooled by an electromechanical motor, the cabinet is quiet and virtually vibration-free.
 This means more peace of mind and no impact on the sediment.

 The advanced air circulation system also keeps the humidity inside the enclosed environment, reproducing the conditions of a natural cellar.
 Thanks to an exceptional electromechanical element, the unit can be placed even in poorly ventilated environments such as a basement or garage.